A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The models

 \section{The $N>3$ models}

-The quantum breakdown model in \cref{eq:model} with $N>3$ becomes increasingly complicated, and we do not find a method to solve it analytically.
+The quantum breakdown model in \cref{eq:model} with $N>3$ becomes increasingly complicated, and we have not found a method to solve it analytically.
 Therefore, we employ ED to numerically compute the full energy spectrum and eigenstates of the $N>3$ model.
-Within the system sizes (up to $NM\approx 25\sim 28$) and charge $Q$ sectors calculable, we find the model exhibits a crossover from MBL to quantum chaotic behaviors as $M/N$ decreases to $M/N\approx 1$ (see subsection \ref{sec:NMtrans} below).
+Within the system sizes (up to $NM\approx 25\sim 28$) and charge $Q$ sectors calculable, when the disorder potential $W$ is not strong ($W<J$), we find the model exhibits a crossover from MBL to quantum chaotic behaviors as $M/N$ decreases to $M/N\approx 1$ (see subsection \ref{sec:NMtrans} below).
 This suggests that the model has an MBL localization length of order $N$ sites, and behave like a chaotic quantum dot within a localization length.
 Therefore, we conjecture the model is in a 1D MBL phase with localization length $M_L\sim N$ in the $M/N\rightarrow \infty$ limit (the 1D limit), and is many-body chaotic in the $M/N\rightarrow 0$ limit (the 3D limit).
+At strong disorder potentials $W\gg J$, we find the model always shows MBL features irrespective of $M/N$ (see subsection \ref{sec:MBLstrongW}).

 Moreover, for generic $(N,M)$ at disorder potential $W=0$, we can identify a set of exactly solvable degenerate many-body eigenstates in many charge $Q$ sectors, which form a flat band of many-body quantum scar states.
 This is discussed in subsection \ref{sec:scar-band}.